-Nadia Pessoa is an award-winning harpist whose career has spanned performances throughout the U.S., Canada, China, and Europe.
+Nadia Pessoa is an award-winning harpist whose career has spanned performances throughout the U.S., Canada, Europe, and China.
 A versatile performer known for her distinctive sound, she has appeared as a soloist at Avery Fisher Hall, with the Lima Symphony Orchestra, and with the Fort Collins Symphony, where she made her debut playing the Ginastera Concerto in 2005.

-Nadia has performed with the Richmond Symphony, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, Concert Artists of Baltimore, Washington Concert Opera, Eclipse Chamber Orchestra, Apollo Chamber Orchestra, New World Symphony, the National Symphony, the Kennedy Center Opera House Orchestra.
-She has served as Principal Harpist for The Nutcracker with the Moscow Ballet, Richmond Ballet, the Manassas Ballet Theatre, and The Washington Ballet, and also performed for The Washington Ballet's recent productions of Giselle and Prokofiev's Romeo and Juliet at the Kennedy Center.
+Nadia has performed with the Richmond Symphony, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, Concert Artists of Baltimore, Washington Concert Opera, Eclipse Chamber Orchestra, Apollo Chamber Orchestra, the New Orchestra of Washington, New World Symphony, the National Symphony, and the Kennedy Center Opera House Orchestra.
+She has served as Principal Harpist for The Nutcracker with the Moscow Ballet, Richmond Ballet, the Manassas Ballet Theatre, and The Washington Ballet.

-Prior to moving to Washington, D.C., she served as acting principal harp in the Louisiana Philharmonic Orchestra in New Orleans, and taught at Louisiana State University.
+Prior to moving to Washington, D.C., she served as acting principal harp in the Louisiana Philharmonic Orchestra, and taught at Louisiana State University.
+Nadia has also been on the faculties of the Washington Conservatory of Music and Howard University.

 Growing up in a musical household, Nadia began playing the Latin American folk harp at the age of two, and spent her formative years composing and performing throughout Puerto Rico and Brazil with her father, who is also a harpist.